bra1nb3am3r/dual-boot-win10x64-fedora24x64-UEFI-GPT/README.md

 ### More...

 #### Set Static IP address
-Open and edit your network configuration file called enp0s3 or eth0 (or sth. similar) under `/etc/sysconfig/network-scripts/` directory.
+Open and edit your network configuration file called enp0s3 (or sth. similar) under `/etc/sysconfig/network-scripts/` directory.
 Open this file with the editor of your choice with root privileges.
 ```
 su
 atom /etc/sysconfig/network-scripts/ifcfg-enp0s3
 ```
-Sample Output:
+Sample output:
 ```
 HWADDR=08:00:27:33:01:2D
 TYPE=Ethernet